-Windows Won’t Boot — What Shall I do?
+Windows Won’t Boot — What Shall I Do?

+In this article, we’ll find out why an operating system won’t boot and how to deal with this problem.
 If your Windows refused to boot, and your HDD is full of necessary data, the first thing you have to do is to calm down.
 Most probably, the data is all right and the problem is due to some software error in drivers, system services and so on.
 However, you have to know how you can tell software errors from hardware problems.

 That is a frequent and typical situation.
 You turn on the computer and wait for the system to boot, but instead of the old good desktop the display shows errors, while the system freezes and refuses to work properly.
 Most likely the problem is about some drivers or programs.
 It would be well if you could remember if you installed any software or devices (with their drivers).
 If that is the case, disable them!